 Put simply, it brings homebuyers the status and a modest luxury that is on par with a high-end home.

-Although townhouses bring a unique concept and moderate luxury to homebuyers, they do come with their own set of challenges too.
+Although townhouses has becoming more popular choice as they bring a unique concept and moderate luxury to homebuyers, they do come with their own set of challenges too.

 Although people living in townhouses possess their own living space and have their own privacy, the notion of someone other than your family members living above or below you can be unsettling for some.
 This is one of the bigger reasons many Malaysians prefer condos and a full-fledged landed property to townhouses.
 While there is a ceiling separating both units, how well the wall drains out sound is another question of its own.

-The lack of complete privacy means all inhabitants in a building may need to adhere or agree to a set of rules to coexist in harmony.
+The lack of complete privacy means all inhabitants of apartment complex may need to adhere or agree to a set of rules to coexist in harmony.
 Considering the fact that there is more than one party living under the same roof, there’s a need for all involved parties to monitor their activities.
 This may not sit well for certain individuals, as it creates some conflict of interests.

 Townhouses already look and feel pretty on their own, but some of us may have dreams of turning our homes into the ultimate living space.
 If you’re one such person who dreams of doing so, you may be put off from living in a townhouse.